Polyurethane is a clear coat that protects surfaces from moisture, water, scratches, and other damage. So, can you apply polyurethane over gel stain?

-Gel stain must fully dry (cure) before applying polyurethane over it.
-It takes gel stain 72 hours to cure and 24 hours to dry.
-This finish has a slow dry time because it uses oil as its solvent and has a thick flow.
+Gel stain must fully dry (cure) for 24 hours before applying polyurethane over it.
+Gel stain has a slow dry time as it uses oil as its solvent and has a thick flow.

-For the finish to cure, the solvent must evaporate, and the coating must oxidize.
-Once the coating oxidizes, it coating becomes hard and rigid, preventing moisture from passing through.
-The slower the finish dries, the more time the particles have to harden and become rigid.
-So, the slower the dry time, the stronger the finish is.
+For Gel stain to cure, the solvent must fully evaporate and the particles must be hard and compact.
+The slower the finish dries, the more time the particles have to harden and become more durable.
+So, the slower the dry time, the stronger the finish.

-If you seal it too soon, the finish will turn stick because the stain coating isn’t hard (rigid) enough to support a top coat.
-To speed up its drying time, apply thinner coats or increase the evaporation rate.
+If you seal the finish too soon it will turn sticky because the Gel stain coating won’t be hard enough to support a sealer.

-It’s recommended to use oil-based, exterior, or spray polyurethane over a stained surface because they use oil as their solvent and are compatible with gel stains.
+You can use oil-based, exterior, or spray polyurethane over Gel stain because they use oil as their solvent and are compatible.

 How To Apply Polyurethane Over Gel Stain?